srikrishnan-lab/lab-manual/docs/applying/undergrad.md

 ### How To Apply

-Follow the [same steps](#apply) as applying for research credit, but put "Honors Thesis Supervision" as the email subject.
+Follow the same steps as applying for research credit, but put "Honors Thesis Supervision" as the email subject.

 ## Research for Pay

 If you want to work in the lab and earn money instead of academic credit, there are two options.
 When funds are available from a grant, the lab can pay you as a research assistant.
 These positions will typically be advertised on the group's ["Join Us!"](https://srikrishnan-lab.github.io/join/){:target="_blank"} page.

-Alternatively, we can explore undergraduate research fellowships.
+Alternatively, we can explore undergraduate research fellowships, or funding may be available from other sources.
+If there are no actively advertised positions, please do reach out!
+We'll try to be creative.

 ## Volunteer Research